ChaoticBuilder/Ultrabell/README.md

 (also, btw, if you notice any mistakes between the repo and the bps patch, please let me know, as I'm copying over the files by hand and can make mistakes.)

 CREDITS:

+spongelover6996 on Discord for the Time Attack idea, xbciom also on Discord for future level ideas and music, (yeah amazing fork, the first 2 credits listed aren't even implemented yet lmao)
+Kaze Emanuar, for making amazing videos on SM64 optimizations,

-Credits to the amazing people behind the HackerSM64 Repo, I couldn't make this hack without them,
+And finally, Credits to the amazing people behind the HackerSM64 Repo, I couldn't make this hack without them.

-spongelover6996 on Discord for the Time Attack Idea.